xmartlabs/Bender/Documentation/API.md

 network.initialize()
 ```

-First, we have to create the `network` which receives the MTLDevice (GPU), an inputSize and a parameter loader.
+First, we have to create the `network` which receives the inputSize and a parameter loader.
 The network comes with a `start` node which is the starting point of the network.
 The `inputSize` is the size expected by the first layer in the network.
 If the images you pass the network to be processed are not of the expected size then the `start` node will resize them accordingly.

 The `parameterLoader` is responsible for loading the weights for each layer.
 It will be explained in detail further below.